nuxt/scripts/docs/content/scripts/content/google-maps.md

 The `ScriptGoogleMaps` component accepts the following props:

 - `trigger`: The trigger event to load the Google Maps.
 Default is `mouseover`.
 See [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers) for more information.
+- `aboveTheFold`: Optimizes the placeholder image for above-the-fold content.
+Default is `false`.
 - `apiKey`: The Google Maps API key.
 Must have access to the Static Maps API as well.
 You can optionally provide this as runtime config using the `public.scripts.googleMaps.apiKey` key.
 - `query`: Map marker location.
 You can provide a string with the location or use the `google.maps.LatLng` object.
 - `options`: Options for the map.
 See [MapOptions](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions).